keplergl/kepler.gl/contributing/CONTRIBUTING.md

 * Create your patch commit, **including appropriate test cases**.
 * If the changes affect public APIs, change or add relevant [documentation][developers.documentation].
-* Run the AngularJS [unit][developers.tests-unit] and [E2E test][developers.tests-e2e] suites, and ensure that all tests pass.
-It is generally sufficient to run the tests only on Chrome, as our Travis integration will run the tests on all supported browsers.
+* Run [tests][developers.tests], and ensure that all tests pass.
-* Run `yarn grunt eslint` to check that you have followed the automatically enforced coding rules
 * Commit your changes using a descriptive commit message that follows our [commit message conventions][developers.commits].
-Adherence to the [commit message conventions][developers.commits] is required, because release notes are automatically generated from these messages.
+Adherence to the conventions is required, because release notes are automatically generated from these messages.

 [cla]: https://cla-assistant.io/uber/kepler.gl
 [github]: https://github.com/uber/kepler.gl